 If you are experiencing particularly uneven wear, there could be an underlying problem.
 Unless you race around an oval on the weekends, your tire wear should be about the same all around, or a little more on the driven wheels.
 If it's not, you should check for a wheel bearing, tie rod, or suspension issue.

 A: That's a tough question.
 Being able to continue driving after a puncture is a lot easier than having to stop and change a tire, but it's not as straightforward as that.
 There are two types of run-flat.
 Self-supporting tires have stronger sidewalls than normal, so if air is lost, they still support the car.
 However, they're not suitable for all wheels.
 Self-sealing versions have a liquid content that seals the puncture — though there is a limit to how big the hole can be.

 Both handle tread punctures well, but not sidewall damage.

 You must not continue to drive on them.
 Most manufacturers tell you they're good for 50 miles, at 50 mph.
 Then you need to get the puncture fixed, or the tire replaced.

 It's a complex question and technology is changing all the time.
 Automakers like run-flats because they free up space – there's no need for a fifth wheel.
 In general, our advice is that if they're fitted as standard, that's what you should use.
-Otherwise, you may find the cost prohibitive.
+Otherwise, you may find them cost prohibitive.
 For a few bucks, you can get a can of tire sealant.
-Add a 12 volt tire pump and you have a similar solution for a fraction of the price.
+Add a 12-volt tire pump and you have a similar solution for a fraction of the price.

 A: More important than many people think.
-Under inflation is the main cause of blowouts.
+Underinflated tires are the main cause of blowouts.
 It's also responsible for higher tire wear, increased fuel consumption, handling problems, and poor braking.
 The National Highway Traffic Safety Administration tells us low tire pressure causes thousands of injuries every year.